webflorist/storyblok-backup/README.md

 - Field types: Currently not supported
 - Workflow stage changes: No update possible.
 - Access Tokens: Creating access tokens from backup makes no sense, since it will result in a new token-string.

+For a much more feature-rich full restore-tool see [netgen/storyblok-restore](https://github.com/netgen/storyblok-restore).

 ## Table of contents